tsy935/eeg-gnn-ssl/README.md

-# Automated Seizure Detection and Seizure Type Classification From EEG With a Graph Neural Network and Self-Supervised Pre-Training
+# Self-Supervised Graph Neural Networks for Improved Electroencephalographic Seizure Analysis

-Siyi Tang, Jared A. Dunnmon, Khaled Saab, Xuan Zhang, Qianying Huang, Florian Dubost, Daniel L. Rubin, Christopher Lee-Messer, *arXiv*, https://arxiv.org/abs/2104.08336
+Siyi Tang, Jared A. Dunnmon, Khaled Saab, Xuan Zhang, Qianying Huang, Florian Dubost, Daniel L. Rubin, Christopher Lee-Messer. *International Conference on Learning Representations, 2022*. https://openreview.net/pdf?id=k9bx1EfHI_-

 ---

 ## Background
-Automated seizure detection and classification from electroencephalography (EEG) can greatly improve the diagnosis and treatment of seizures.
-While prior studies mainly used convolutional neural networks (CNNs) that assume image-like structure in EEG signals or spectrograms, this modeling choice does not reflect the natural geometry of or connectivity between EEG electrodes.
-In this study, we propose **modeling EEGs as graphs** and present a graph neural network for automated seizure detection and classification.
-In addition, we leverage unlabeled EEG data using a **self-supervised pre-training** strategy.
-In summary, our graph-based modeling approach integrates domain knowledge about EEG, sets a new state-of-the-art for seizure detection and classification on a large public dataset, and provides better ability to identify seizure regions.
+Automated seizure detection and classification from electroencephalography (EEG) can greatly improve seizure diagnosis and treatment.
+However, several modeling challenges remain unaddressed in prior automated seizure detection and classification studies: (1) representing non-Euclidean data structure in EEGs, (2) accurately classifying rare seizure types, and (3) lacking a quantitative interpretability approach to measure model ability to localize seizures.
+In this study, we address these challenges by (1) representing the **spatiotemporal dependencies** in EEGs using a **graph neural network (GNN)** and proposing two EEG graph structures that capture the electrode geometry or dynamic brain connectivity, (2) proposing a **self-supervised pre-training** method that predicts preprocessed signals for the next time period to further improve model performance, particularly on rare seizure types, and (3) proposing a *quantitative model interpretability* approach to assess a model’s ability to localize seizures within EEGs.

 ---
 ## Data